exactly-once/Home/content/posts/side-effects.md

 Third condition is less obvious.
 Because we need to always take into account possibility of attempting to process the same logical message concurrently by multiple threads, we need to ensure that the **side effects that are published all come from the same processing attempt**.
 For example if the message handler creates two blobs, we don't want to allow situation where each blob is created by different processing attempt as this could lead to inconsistent state if these handlers were not purely deterministic.

-Fourth and the last condition is about efficiency of storage usage.
-We don't want to crate any garbage so **by the time the message is processed successfully (consumed), all side effects that resulted from non-successful attempts should have been cleaned up**.
+The fourth and last condition deals with the efficiency of storage usage.
+We don't want to create any garbage so **by the time the message is processed successfully (consumed), all side effects that resulted from non-successful attempts should have been cleaned up**.

 ### Sketch of an algorithm

 Looking at the above conditions we can try to sketch an algorithm.
 In [the previous approach](https://exactly-once.github.io/posts/token-based-deduplication/) we had our side effects (outgoing messages) serialized and stored in the transactional store alongside the business data.
 This is not a great approach if we want to support generalized side effects as they can be of significant size.
 A PFD document we want to store or send via e-mail can easily weigh few megabytes.
 There is no way we can include things like this as part of a document stored in CosmosDB.

-That means we need to actually create side effects as we execute the handler and not store them serialized.
+That means we need to create side effects as the handler is executed rather than serializing and storing them is a persistent store.
 But how about our second rule of not having them visible before the message is processed?
 Here's the trick. **Visible is not the same as created**.
 We can create a blob but before we tell about it, there is no side effect as far as other endpoints of the system are concerned.

 So the first step is to create the side effect.
 That means uploading the bytes to create a blob document or creating a token if we are sending a message.
-This part is done when the code of the message handler executes
+This part happens when the message handler executes:

 ```c#
 public async Task Handle(MyMessage message, IHandlerContext context)